fallen-icarus/cardano-swaps/Benchmarks/TwoWaySwap.md

 ## Changing Swap Trading Pair
+By composing both the `CreateSwap` minting redeemer and the `CloseOrUpdate` spending redeemer, it is possible change what trading pair a swap is for in a single transaction (ie, you do not need to first close the swap in one tx and than open the new swap in another tx).

 Since there are many different scenarios that are possible, instead of testing all of them only the worst possible scenario was benchmarked.
 All other scenarios should have better performance.

-If you are aware of a worse scenario, please open an issue.
+If you are aware of a an even worse scenario, please open an issue so its benchmarks can be added.

 #### All swaps start as different trading pairs and end as different trading pairs.
 | Number Updated | Tx Fee | Collateral Required |